Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Introduction

 For the setting, we work on a probability space, $(\Omega,\mathcal{F},\P)$, equipped with $\F=\{\mathcal{F}_t\}_{0\leq t\leq T}$, the natural filtration of the Brownian motion $W_t$, $0\leq t\leq T$ for some $T>0$.
 The investment consists of a portfolio with a risk-free asset $R_t$ modeled by

 where $r_t$ is the risk-free instantaneous rate; and the risky asset $S_t$, for which the trader has the mentioned information, modeled by a geometric Brownian motion

 where $\mu_t$ is the appreciation rate and $\sigma_t$ is the volatility of this risky asset, and $B_t$ is a suitable driving process of $S_t$, that depends on the standard Brownian motion $W_t$.
 For each method we consider, we make a suitable choice for $B_t$.
 In the case of the ordinary trader, we simply use $B_t = W_t$.
-We denote the proportion of the wealth $X_t$ invested in the stock at time $t$ by $\pi_t$.
-In consequence, the stochastic differential equation (SDE) for the wealth process of the trader is
+The alternative choice for the insider will be justified in section \ref{APO_BB}.
+We denote the proportion of the total wealth of the trader $X_t$ invested in the stock at time $t$ by $\pi_t$; hereafter we will refer to this proportion as the ``portfolio''.
+Therefore, as a consequence of the self-financing condition, the stochastic differential equation (SDE) for the wealth process of the trader is

-with initial condition $X_0=x>0$.
-We will eventually assume that no short selling is allowed, i.e., the value of $\pi_t$ is between 0 and 1, since this condition will be necessary in order to find an optimal portfolio for the Skorokhod integral, although it is not needed for the forward one.
+with initial condition $X_0 \in \mathbb{R}^+$ ($\mathbb{R}^+:=(0, \infty)$).
+We will eventually assume that no short selling is allowed, i.e. the value of $\pi_t$ is between 0 and 1, since this condition will be necessary in order to find an interpretation of the optimal portfolio for the Skorokhod integral, although this is not needed for the Russo-Vallois forward integral.

 We denote by $X_t^{\pi}$ the wealth of the trader under the portfolio $\pi$.
 Our goal is to find the optimal portfolio $\pi_t^*$ that maximizes the expected logarithmic terminal wealth at time $T$,